telerik/maui-docs/controls/navigationview/header.md

 ## Toggle Navigation Button

-The `NavigationViewToggleButton` represents a toggle button that opens / closes the `NavigationViewPane`.
+The `NavigationViewToggleButton` represents a toggle button that opens or closes the `NavigationViewPane`.
 The button is part of the NavigationView header.

 You can style the button through the `HeaderStyle` property of the `RadNavigationView`.
 For more details, review the [NavigationView Header Styling]({%slug navigationview-styling%}) article.